Michael0x2a/kinect-2-snap/README.md

 ## API Reference

-The Kinect server is accessible at `localhost:5000` and provides the following
+The Kinect server is accessible at `localhost:5000` and provides the following endpoints.
+Currently, if you call the endpoints as-is, the data will be returned in a format that's designed to be easy for BYOB/Snap to parse.
+More information about this data format will follow below.

-endpoints:
+If you add the query parameter `?format=json` to the end of the string, then the data will be returned in JSON format.

 -   **`localhost:5000`**

-    Returns all skeletal data from the Kinect in JSON format.
+    Returns all skeletal data from the Kinect.

 -   **`localhost:5000/demo`**